 Tibial Stress Syndrome (Shin Splints)

-The tibialis anterior muscle is often overused, resulting in a tibial stress syndrome that is more commonly known as shin splints.
-Anterior tibial stress syndrome (ATSS) is acute and experienced by new runners or walkers; medial tibial stress syndrome (MTSS) is more chronic and occurs with athletes.
-The tibialis anterior muscle is more commonly involved in the former while the tibialis posterior muscle is more commonly involved in the latter, though the tibialis anterior can also cause MTSS.
+The tibialis anterior muscle is often overused, resulting in a tibial stress syndrome commonly known as shin splints.
+Anterior tibial stress syndrome (ATSS) is acute and experienced by new runners or walkers; medial tibial stress syndrome (MTSS) is more chronic and occurs in athletes.
+The tibialis anterior muscle is more commonly involved in the former, while the tibialis posterior muscle is more commonly involved in the latter.
+However, the tibialis anterior can also cause MTSS.
 Both syndromes are caused by repetitive stress and strain on the tibia, often due to training errors or various biomechanical abnormalities.
 Training errors include the recent onset of increased activity, intensity, or duration (doing “too much, too fast”) or running/walking on hard or uneven surfaces.
 Biomechanical abnormalities include hyperpronation of the subtalar joint (eversion) and tibial torsion.
 Tibial stress syndrome, particularly MTSS, can progress to a stress fracture of the tibia.
-This is more common in females than in males due to a higher incidence of diminished bone density and osteoporosis.
+This is more common in females than males due to a higher incidence of diminished bone density and osteoporosis.

 In ATSS, the patient will present with tightness or tenderness in the anterior muscles of the leg that is aggravated by running or walking and alleviated with rest.
 The pain may begin as a dull ache but often progresses to sharper pain.
 As the injury progresses, pain may be present even at rest.

-Since tibial stress syndrome is a result of overuse and repetitive stress, the most important treatment in the acute phase is rest.
+Since tibial stress syndrome results from overuse and repetitive stress, rest is the most important treatment in the acute phase.
 Ice and NSAIDs can provide analgesia.
-Long-term, it is critical to modify the training routine and add in stretching as well as strengthening exercises.
+It is critical to modify the training routine and add stretching and strengthening exercises in the long term.
 Stretching helps prevent muscle fatigue and subsequent strain on the tibia where muscles attach; strengthening muscles, like the tibialis anterior, helps control movement to reduce stress on the tibia.
 It is also important to correct underlying biomechanical abnormalities.

 Anterior Compartment Syndrome